 Again, long-term anticonvulsant use can have severe, irreversible effects on the cat's liver.
 Therefore, if your feline's seizures occur more than two months apart, many vets will advise against conventional medications.
 With that said, if your cat has had one seizure, they will likely have another.
 It is important for cat owners to take note of their feline's seizures, the severity, and the frequency.
 The more information your veterinarian has regarding your cat's seizures, the better treatment plan they can put forward.
 Also, if your cat's seizures change over time it is important to make sure your veterinarian knows so that they can make the appropriate medication alterations.

-Additionally, ensuring that your cat is being fed a well-balanced, species-appropriate diet and implementing a supplement like CBD has proven to help reduce the severity and frequency of seizures in cats.
+Additionally, ensuring that your cat is being fed a well-balanced, species-appropriate diet has proven to help reduce the severity and frequency of seizures in cats.
 Because seizures are often a lifelong diagnosis, cat owners should consider making permanent lifestyle changes in order to make the condition has infrequent and mild as possible.
 As with many diseases, dietary changes can make a world of difference.
 We recommend consulting with a holistic veterinarian regarding the specific changes that will benefit your cat's individual needs.

 If your cat's seizures are frequent, longterm anticonvulsant medication will often be necessary.
 In these cases, it is imperative to schedule routine blood testing and checkups as the medicine can cause additional health concerns to develop.
 Furthermore, if longterm medication is required, cat owners should take additional precautions to ensure that their cat's diet and environment are as toxin-free as possible to avoid causing greater stress on the liver.

 Cat Seizure: A Final Thought